130th Airlift Wing

-The 130th Airlift Wing (130 AW) is a unit of the West Virginia Air National Guard, stationed at McLaughlin Air National Guard Base, Charleston, West Virginia.
+The 130th Airlift Wing is a unit of the West Virginia Air National Guard, stationed at McLaughlin Air National Guard Base, Charleston, West Virginia.
 If activated to federal service, the Wing is gained by the United States Air Force Air Mobility Command.

-Overview
+Mission

 The 130th Airlift Wing is a unit of the West Virginia Air National Guard, based at Yeager Airport in Charleston, West Virginia, providing tactical airlift in support of the United States Air Force and the State of West Virginia.
 Its primary mission is to provide tactical airlift capabilities to support the West Virginia National Guard, United States, and its allies.
 This includes the transportation of personnel, equipment, and supplies in both domestic and international operations.
 The wing operates C-130J-30 Super Hercules aircraft, which are versatile and widely used for airlift missions.
 The C-130J-30 is capable of performing various roles, including troop and cargo transport, medical evacuation, and aerial refueling.

 In addition to its military mission, the 130th Airlift Wing plays a crucial role in responding to domestic emergencies.
 The unit can be activated to provide humanitarian assistance, disaster relief, and support during state or national emergencies.
 Being part of the Air National Guard, the 130th Airlift Wing serves a dual role.
 In times of peace, it operates under the command of the governor of West Virginia to support state and local authorities.
 In times of war or national emergency, the unit can be federalized to support the broader defense needs of the United States.